marked-gil/the-million-euro-quiz/README.md

     * **Playfair Display** — for the main logo
     * **Roboto Slab** — for the prize amount (inside money box)

+* **Layout**
+    * **The Logo** - The layout of the logo in the home page is deliberately designed to have the words 'The' and 'Quiz' to stay above and below, respectively, to the main title 'Million Euro', which is different from the how the logo in the game page and 404 page are laid out.
+This is because I feel it looks better on the home page, and the other pages are adequately served with the simpler linear arrangement of the logo.

+    * **The Home Page & 404 Page** - These pages are kept simple and minimalistic (containing only the logo and button/s) to decrease distraction, and to give a touch of straightforwardness to the site, which I believe most users prefer.

+    * **The Game Page** - To maintain the intended simplicity of the design of the site, the game page is mainly divided into to 2 sections: the Nav Bar (for logo and nav menu), and the Game Area.
+As this is a game website, the game area contains the interactive functions (answer buttons and lifelines) and displays (player name, cash earned, game levels with cash prizes, and question) relating the to game session.

+    * **The Lightboxes (popups)** - The modals or lighboxes are all designed consistently with changes only in their content.

 ### **STRUCTURE**

 #### **Interaction Design (IXD)**